Get stories and expert advice on all things related to college and parenting.

 It does us no good to dwell on factors we can’t control.
 Use a scenario like this to explain it to them:

-Imagine you're planning an outdoor activity, like a picnic or shooting some hoops with your friends, but your plans are ruined by an unexpected downpour.
+Imagine you're planning an outdoor activity, like a picnic or shooting hoops with your friends, but an unexpected downpour ruins your plans.
 What should you do to salvage the day?

 You could rail at the rain or curse the meteorologist for predicting sunshine.
 But would any of these things improve the situation?
 Would they solve your problem?